envyniv/Project-Hope/README.md

 **Q1.2: why doesn't this work???????**

 A: If you're on Windows 7/8, Simply drag the exe of the program you want to run (could be Godot or The Game Itself) on MesaInjector.

-**Q2: Is the game free?**

-A: If you're willing to compile it, yes it is.

-**Q3: what am i paying for then?**

-A: What you're paying for in GameJolt is _the compiled_ version of the game, and also my heart and soul that i poured into this, i guess.

-**Q4: I don't think the game is worth the money but i want to support you?**

-A: As of now, the only thing you can do to support me is buying the game, sorry mate.

-**Q6: I'm willing to buy the game and I want to support you.**

-A: Thank you, man.
-When buying the game, you'll be prompted to name your price, for a minimum of 3 euro.
-You're free to add to those 5 euros any amount you desire, even 1 cent.
-It'll still be helpful :)

-**Q7: for whatever reason, i feel the impulse to divulge to you information through the means of electronic mail.
-What would happen to be your electronic mail address?**

-A: daviawesome67@gmail.com